 I have a handful of college degrees -- a B.A. from Georgia State University, an M.A. from Kennesaw State University, and an M.F.A. from Georgia College & State University.
 I've also taken some classes at a few places that didn't ultimately result in degrees, including film classes at Georgia State (film history and criticism, not film making), and computer science at (what was then) the Southern College of Technology (or Southern Tech; it later became Southern Polytechnic State University, and has since merged with Kennesaw) and Gwinnett Tech.

-I’m a semi-avid reader (before I had kids and a job teaching writing, I was an avid reader); I love science fiction, fantasy, road trip narratives, and various kinds of non-fiction.
+I’m a semi-avid reader (before I had kids and a job teaching writing, I was an avid reader); I love short stories, poetry, road trip narratives, books about roadside history, and various kinds of non-fiction narratives.
+My favorite book is The Wind in the Willows by Kenneth Grahame, and my favorite short-story author is Isaac Bashevis Singer.
+I also love haiku and tanka and other forms of short but often intense poetry.

 I grew up in Lilburn, Georgia.
 My family moved there in 1972, when Pleasant Hill Road (the one the now-nearly-dead Gwinnett Place Mall is on) was a dirt road.